Japanese Pink Salt Recipe That’s Blowing Up on TikTok for a Reason

 Here’s how the variations compare in my kitchen.

-Flatlay of japanese pink salt recipe ingredients on a modern Japanese kitchen counter.
+Flatlay of pink salt recipe with baking soda ingredients on a modern Japanese kitchen counter

 Simple, natural ingredients arranged for the perfect japanese pink salt recipe — photographed in a modern kitchen.